Assisted training flexible [AsA flex]

 • Learning and exchange opportunities with other trainees,

-• [subject-theoretical] support and remedial teaching
+• [Theoretical] support and remedial instruction

-• Crisis intervention and conflict management
+• Crisis intervention and conflict resolution

-• experiential educational offers
+• experiential learning programs

 • close coordination with all those involved in the training